 Penile papules are technically a cosmetic issue but we understand the concerns they raise and a need for removal.
 Rows of white, transparent, or flesh coloured spots on the head of your penis can be embarrassing, or psychologically damaging.

-Penile papules occur due to glands in the skin that secrete an oily, or waxy matter, called sebum, to lubricate and waterproof the skin.
-In this case they are ectopic, or acting out of place, a common situation.
+They normally develop in younger men and occur due to glands in the skin which secrete an oily, or waxy matter, called sebum.
+This is meant to lubricate and waterproof the skin but in this case, the action is out of place.

 Penile papules can be confused with genital warts, or infection from the human papilloma virus.
-A further reason to be sure, although they are not a sexually transmitted disease and not contagious.
+Unlike those conditions, penile papules are not sexually transmissible, or contagious but need to be correctly identified.

-Our consultant dermatologists can diagnose penile papules accurately, lab analysis is unlikely to be needed.
-They assess the exact nature of individual cases, the best route for you to see treatment and removal.
+Our consultant dermatologists can diagnose penile papules visually, with lab analysis unlikely to be needed.
+They assess the exact nature of each case, the best route for treatment and removal of the papules.

 Your consultant will naturally discuss and consider relevant health issues, along with your personal wishes.
-Treatment for penile papules at our London clinics is however safe, effective and up to date.
+Treatment for penile papules at our London clinic is however safe, effective and up to date.

-At one time, surgical excision would have been a common approach, perhaps alongside electro desiccation.
-Cryosurgery (freezing) to break down the papules prior to surgical removal remains another option.
+At one time, surgical excision would have been a common approach, or electrodesiccation, or cryosurgery (freezing) to break down the papules prior to removal.

-The favoured approach for penile papules treatment in our London clinics is the Encore UltraPulse CO2 laser.
+The favoured approach for penile papules treatment in our London clinic is Encore UltraPulse CO2 laser treatment.
 This is medically efficient and a sound route to reducing pain, or cosmetic issues.

-Laser treatment only requires a day surgery visit, in reality far shorter and in most cases an anaesthetic cream can be used, avoiding injections.
+Laser treatment only requires a relatively brief, day surgery visit and in most cases an anaesthetic cream is used, avoiding injections.
 The UltraPulse laser precisely targets the papules and vaporises them, without damaging surrounding areas.